Network convergence: Mergers and acquisitions

 Another major result of network convergence included the approval of mergers and acquisitions.
 Mergers and acquisitions are a couple of ways to enter a new market and further propelled companies to enter into strategic alliances, joint ventures, and in some cases, mergers, which enables them to offer a menu of product options to customers and to operate their systems more efficiently.
 Digital convergence encourages mergers between companies in different areas and changes the service market.
 In 1998, FCC reviewed the applications of the MCI–WorldCom, SBC–SNET, AT&T–Teleport and AT&T–TCI mergers.
 FCC also took time to review petitions by SBC, which wanted to extend the time the Commission determined for it to comply with the conditions of its merger with Ameritech.
 Mergers reviewed in 2000 included Bell Atlantic–GTE, which became;jter approval; Qwest–US West; and MCI WorldCom–Sprint, which was withdrawn; Verizon–NorthPoint; and Verizon–One Point.
 Carriers are adding services to their traditional telephone business after upgrading their networks and engaging in multiple alliances and acquisitions of other companies.
 Additionally, companies that already offer a substantial number of these services have been able to charge comparatively lower fees to having these services provided by different companies.

-QoS

-QoS (Quality of Service) isn't seen much in networks nowadays, even though they carry a heavy workload.
-They can not only be frequently exposed to human error, but can also only be used in different applications.
-Because of this Physical Network Isolation and Network Overprovisioning are used the most when attempting to deploy QoS.
+Quality of Service (QoS)

+Quality of Service (QoS) mechanisms remain relevant in modern networking environments, particularly for managing latency-sensitive and mission-critical applications such as Voice over IP (VoIP), video conferencing, online gaming, and real-time cloud services.
+QoS provides traffic classification, prioritization, and bandwidth management to ensure consistent service performance in congested networks.

+Historically, QoS configurations relied on manual, per-device settings that were often complex, error-prone, and limited in granularity.
+These challenges led many network operators to adopt alternative strategies such as physical network isolation and bandwidth overprovisioning to avoid congestion and ensure application performance.

+However, modern developments have significantly enhanced QoS usability and deployment.
+Enterprise technologies like Software-Defined Networking (SDN) and SD-WAN support adaptive QoS, which dynamically adjusts policies based on real-time network conditions and application awareness.
+Additionally, many home routers now include user-friendly QoS settings, allowing consumers to prioritize bandwidth for specific devices or applications through graphical interfaces or mobile apps.

+Open-source router firmware projects like OpenWrt and Tomato also support advanced QoS through tools like DSCP tagging, hierarchical queuing disciplines, and Active Queue Management (AQM) systems such as FQ-CoDel and CAKE.

+These advancements reflect the continued importance of QoS in contemporary networks.
+While overprovisioning and physical isolation remain valid strategies in some contexts, scalable and intelligent QoS implementations have become increasingly common across enterprise, service provider, cloud, and consumer environments.